Managing detected flaky tests

 The ticket status and assignee will be visible on the test details page in Trunk, and these details will stay in sync with changes to the ticket.

-Step 2: Broadcast Flakes
+Step 2: Broadcast flakes

 It is important to keep the team informed on all status changes for flaky tests .
 This allows for fast follow-up when a test is marked as flaky.